Rural Development: Ugwuanyi inaugurates 22.443km Neke-Mbu-Ogbodu Abba-Obollo Etiti road

 According to him, “the achievement of the state (Enugu) cannot be over emphasized, most especially the completion of about 270km of roads within 11 months.

-“Let me also congratulate the State Project Implementation Unit (SPIU) team under the able leadership of Engr.
+“Let me also congratulate the SPIU team under the able leadership of Engr.
 Chinedu Ugwu for a work well done in Enugu State.
 I urge the state to keep up the good works”.

 In their remarks, the State Project Coordinator for Enugu RAMP-2, Engr.
 Ugwu and the State Commissioner for Works and Infrastructure, Engr.
 Greg Nnaji applauded Gov. Ugwuanyi for his commitment to the success of RAMP projects in the state, in spite of the state’s lean resources as a result of the nation’s economic challenges.

-The State Project Coordinator said that RAMP-2 has constructed over 418 rural roads, several bridges and culverts in the state.
+The State Project Coordinator said that RAMP has constructed over 418 rural roads, several brides and culverts in the state.

-The Works Commissioner stated that the state government paid all the required counterpart funds for the construction of the RAMP projects, despite the nation’s economic challenges.

-In their goodwill messages, the State Chairman of the Peoples Democratic Party (PDP), Hon.
-Augustine Nnamani, the Chairman, State Assembly House Committee on Works, Rt.
-Hon.
-Chima Obieze, the Commissioner for Environment, Hon.
-Chijioke Edeoga, Chairman of Udenu LGA and the State Chairman of ALGON, Hon.
-Solomon Onah, his Isi-Uzo counterpart, Hon.
-Jacob Abonyi, indigenes of the two council areas, appreciated Gov. Ugwuanyi for his sustained commitment to rural development, maintaining they never imagined that a state government could intervene on the road which was hitherto in a deplorable state and brought untoward pains to the people of the area.